kiwilan/unplugin-svg-transformer/README.md

 [![codecov][codecov-src]][codecov-href]
 [![style][style-src]][style-href]

-> **Warning**
->
-> EXPERIMENTAL: This project is still in early development, and may face breaking changes in the future.

 Import easily your SVG.
 Powered by [unplugin](https://github.com/unjs/unplugin).

 Use SVG into modern tools is not easy, especially when you want to use SVG as component.
 This plugin will parse your SVG files and create a cache file to import them easily with a library index file.
 It works with any framework with Vite/Webpack, but some components are ready-to-use for Vue and React.
 You could also create your own component for your favorite framework.
 Built for TypeScript, but works with JavaScript.